funwithflutter/riverpod_tutorials/README.md

+> :warning: **HISTORIC BRANCH**: Old versions of Riverpod and Flutter
+>
+This is an historic branch!
+Branch name: `history/001_pre-version-one`

+This branch accommodates the old videos, as breaking changes were introduced with V1.0 of Riverpod, and the main repository is kept up to date with the latest versions of Riverpod and Freezed.

 ## Important

 You need to run the following command in the relevant project folder to generate the platform folders (Android, iOS, Web, etc).
 Some of the tutorials will have these already included, if needed.